madrisan/madrisan.github.io/_posts/2020-12-12-nagios-plugins-linux-v28.md

 date: 2020-12-12
 language: en
 location: The Opensource World
-summary: A version of Nagios Plugins for Linux is out!
+summary: A new version of Nagios Plugins for Linux is out!
 New features include the new plugin check_pressure and the porting to Linux Alpine 3.12 with packaging available.
 ---

 The version 28 of the Nagios Plugins for Linux ("*Alpine Hike*") is available